msr1k/multigrep/README.md

 Taste
 ----

-1. To search string "some" from all text files in current directory.
+1. To search string which contains "some" or "Some" from all text files in current directory.

         multigrep some *.txt

-2. To search string "Some" or "some".
+2. To search string which contains "some".

-        multigrep r:[S|s]ome *.txt
+        multigrep r:some *.txt

     or

-        multigrep i:some *.txt
+        multigrep s:some *.txt

-3. To search Japanese string "何".
+3. To search string which contains Japanese "何".

         multigrep m:nani *.txt

 4. To search string which does not contain "some" or "Some".

-        multigrep !i:some *.txt
+        multigrep !some *.txt

-5. To search string which does not contain "some" or "Some" but "何"
+5. To search string which does not contain "some" but "何"

-        multigrep "!i:some m:nani" *.txt
+        multigrep "!s:some m:nani" *.txt

 6. To search string which contains "some stuff"

-        multigrep r:some\sstuff *.txt
+        multigrep some\sstuff *.txt

 Details
 ----

 You can controll search/grep by using following stuffs.

-- Plain String Matcher (default)
+- Plain String Matcher

+    You can use string matcher by adding prefix `s:`.
     Matches if the target string contains string of this matcher.
     (Has poor functionality but it must be fastest.)

-    This matcher is used if you omit the prefix.
+- Case Sensitive Regular Expression Matcher

-    You can also explicitly specify this matcher by using prefix `s:`.
+    You can use case sensitive regular expression matcher by adding prefix `r:`.

-- Regular Expression Matcher
+- Case Insensitive Regular Expression Matcher __(default matcher)__

-     You can use regular expression matcher by adding prefix `r:`.
+    You can use case insensitive regular expression matcher by adding prefix `i:`.
-     And `i:` for case insensitive regular expression.
+    If you omit the prefix, this matcher is used.

 - Migemo Matcher